sarika-03/mysql-gui/README.md

 ### Using AI Prompt Querying

 - Enable AI from the user interface using the AI toggle button.
-- Write a natural language query in the input box, and the AI will generate the corresponding SQL query.
+- Write a natural language query in the input box and click on AI Prompt button, AI will generate the corresponding SQL query.
-- The AI can join tables, generate aggregated queries, and suggest optimal SQL syntax.
+- The AI can join tables, generate aggregated queries, and suggest optimal SQL syntax based on the database you selected.

 **Example Workflow:**